It’s common for growing Payroll & Contractor Management firms to get held back by cash flow gaps in client invoice payments.

-Payroll and recruitment companies use payroll funding on a regular basis and with more SME’s turning to outsourced payroll services cash flow can become a bigger issue if cash flow isn’t managed correctly from incoming client invoice payments to outgoing wages, tax and superannuation.
+Growing Payroll and Recruitment companies use payroll funding on a regular basis, and with more SMEs turning to outsourced payroll services, cash flow is critical.

 Recruiters who manage a contractor and/or temporary labour hire business have the inherent problem of having to pay payroll before the client pays them.